 An investigation of theories and research techniques in the study of second language acquisition and bilingualism with special emphasis on the implications for bilingual and foreign language education.
 3331 Music in American Christianity (3-3-0) Cross-listed at MUS 3308.
 Credit may not be earned for both.
 Prerequisite: MUS 2301, MUS 2302 or approval of instructor.
 This course surveys the social, cultural, theological, and historical development of significant musical styles and genres in North American Protestant Christianity from the early 17th century to the early 21SI century.
 Genres studied include: colonial psalms and lined hymns; shapenote hymns; spirituals; revival hymns; Sunday School songs; hymns of the urban revival movement; early gospel hymns; arranged/concert spirituals; commercial gospel music (African-American and white/southern gospel); praise and worship music; Contemporary Christian music.
 3333 History of Hispanic Music (3-3-0) Cross-listed at MUS 3333.
 Credit may not be earned for both.
 Prerequisite: MUS 2301, MUS 2302 or approval of instructor.
 This course explores the concert music of Hispanic cultures from the Spanish cantigas of the medieval period through the Mexican zarzuelas of the 19th century and American reggaeton of today.
 The music will be discussed in the context of the political, social and artistic culture of each era.
+3335 Ancient Near Eastern Art & Archaeology (3-3-0) Cross-listed as ART 3335.
+Credit may not be earned for both.
+Prerequisite: 3 hours of art history or art appreciation.
+Ancient Near Eastern Art & Archaeology is the study of the material culture of the Ancient Near East (primarily Mesopotamia, Egypt, and Persia), ranging from its art and architecture to its potsherds and stratified soils.
+The course will cover sculpture, architecture, vase-painting, sanctuaries, cities, and the countryside in combination with the debates that surround the interpretation of these remains.
+3336 Greek Art & Archaeology (3-3-0) Cross-listed as ART 3336.
+Credit may not be earned for both.
+Prerequisite: 3 hours of art history or art appreciation.
+This course is the study of the material culture of ancient Greece, ranging from its art and architecture to its potsherds and stratified soils.
+The course will cover sculpture, architecture, vase-painting, sanctuaries, cities, and the countryside in combination with the debates that surround the interpretation of these remains.
 3370 Theories in Collaborative Learning (3-3-0) Cross-listed as ENG 3370.
 Credit may not be earned for both.
 Prerequisite: Sophomore English Prepares students to work in a one-on-one tutoring environment and/or as an introduction to teaching English composition in high school.
 Theories of composition and instruction in working with students as peer tutors, writing associates and SI leaders; emphasis placed on learning about the composing and reading process, strategies for invention, organization, development, revision and editing.
 4098 Senior Portfolio (0-0-0) Prerequisite: Humanities major filing for graduation.